AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/most-value-source-channel.md

 The lifetime revenue analysis we went over earlier lets you look at the average lifetime revenue of users acquired from different sources, but what about total lifetime revenue?
 This report will allow you to identify how much overall revenue users that registered during a specific time and from a specific source generate.

 To create this report in the Report Builder, add the **Revenue by user registration date** metric.
-If you haven't [created this metric](../../data-user/reports/ess-manage-data-metrics.md) already, you can do so by replicating the **Revenue** metric and **changing the time stamp to User's creation date**.
+If you have not [created this metric](../../data-user/reports/ess-manage-data-metrics.md) already, you can do so by replicating the **Revenue** metric and **changing the time stamp to User's creation date**.
 After adding the metric, do the following:

 1. Set the **Time Period** to the registration period you want to analyze.
 1. Set the **Time Interval** to monthly.